-8. Install user required Dry Contact Relay Output devices in their designated locations, or locate them if already installed.

-Examples of user Dry Contact Relay Output devices include:

-Remote Alarms, Building Management Systems, etc.

-These devices must supply 0-24V DC to the ESO system and must operate as Dry Contact Relay devices.

-- 9. Run wires from the user Dry Contact Relay Output devices to the ESO system using 14-26 gauge wire (AWG).
-These wires can be run through conduit to the conduit holes (designed for a 3/4" conduit connector) on the ESO enclosure.
-The max wire length should be limited to 1500 ft max for each output. - Wire the user Dry Contact Relay Output devices to the ESO system to the main control board Dry Contact Relay Terminal Strips shown in figure 3 & figure 6.
-The ESO provides +12V signal voltage to the user Input Signal devices. - 11.
+- Install user required Dry Contact Relay Output devices in their designated locations, or locate them if already installed.
+Examples of user Dry Contact Relay Output devices include: Remote Alarms, Building Management Systems, etc. These devices must supply 0-24V DC to the ESO system and must operate as Dry Contact Relay devices. - 9.
+Run wires from the user Dry Contact Relay Output devices to the ESO system using 14-26 gauge wire (AWG).
+These wires can be run through conduit to the conduit holes (designed for a /4" conduit connector) on the ESO enclosure.
+The max wire length should be limited to 1500 ft max for each output. - 10.
+Wire the user dry contact relay output devices to the user outputs on the main circuit board shown in figure 3 and figure 6. - 11.
 Set the Dry Contact Relay Output to customer required Normally Open and/or Normally Closed using Jumpers outlined in Tables 1 and 2, and Figures 3 and 8.